johndpope/latent_translation_web_demo/README.md

 ### Train sketch-rnn

 It seems that the default model is trained with `z_size=128`.
 Besides reproduce David's work on `aaron_sheep` dataset, we also play with the correct way to get model with `z_size=256` by tuning correctly the KL-related hyper-parameters.
+The turning involves halfing and doubling the KL-related terms.
+Luckily, all KL-related terms in Sketch RNN code are for mean of all instances in a batch (see Eq.
+10 in the paper).

 ## Technical Notes